hnkoy/laravel_containerization/README.md

-# laravel_static_web_site_deploy
+# laravel containerization
-This repos is a simple way to deploy laravel static website using docker container with a fresh laravel app
+This repos is a simple way to containerize a Laravel project using docker container
-# Steps
+# Steps automatization
-create a Dockerfile and the dockerfile will :
+create a Dockerfile and the docker file will automatically :
 - install apache2 and php
 - install git,curl,zip,unzip
 - install composer
-- clone the project on github
+- clone the project from a GitHub repo
-- copy a .env file with your all environment variables
+- copy a .env file with all your environment variables
 - clear all config cache
 - update vhost documentRoot